Calculus I and II

 Notice that EE464 (Digital Systems Design) and EE416 (Computer Engineering Senior Laboratory) form an integrated pair of courses; each is co-requisite with the other.
 These courses are only taught in the Fall, and it is important to plan your schedule so that they are included then.

-There are five Area Electives in the EE curriculum.
+There are six Electives courses that must be taken in the EE curriculum.
 The area electives must be selected as follows:

-- 3 from a single area of electrical and computer engineering, and
+- At least 2 from a single area of electrical and computer engineering

-- 1 from each of two other areas of electrical and computer engineering.
+- the remainder will be from any of the other areas in electrical and computer engineering.

 Here are the areas and the courses in thoses areas: